iMvijay23/iMvijay23/README.md

 - 👋 Hi, I’m Vijay Murari Tiyyala, currently pursuing my master's degree in computer science in Johns Hopkins University, Baltimore.
 -  I’m interested in Machine Learning, Data Science and integration of Human Language with ML models for language and speech translation.
--  I’m currently learning Machine learning and data science along with advanced algorithms.
+-  I’m currently learning Deep learning Advanced NLP.
 -  I’m looking to collaborate on interesting projects in the field of Machine learning and Data science involving latest trends of data.
 -  You can reach out to me on my linkedIn at https://www.linkedin.com/in/vijaymuraritiyyala/